 - Ideally, you’ll register for a series of classes meeting once or twice a week for anywhere from 4-8 weeks.
 This will allow for continuity.

-- Each lesson will usually focus on one dance to allow time for plenty of repetition.
+- Often, each lesson will focus on one dance to allow time for plenty of repetition.
 An exception would be an introductory class where a number of dances are touched on so you can get a sense of what they’re like and what the classes will be like.

-- When you are learning ballroom dancing in group classes the group sessions will focus on steps – where to put your feet.
+- When you are learning ballroom dancing, the group sessions will focus on steps – where to put your feet.
 Some will work on technique and others, style.

 Ballroom dance levels are classified as Bronze, Silver, and Gold.